spool-labs/tapedrive-improvement-entities/README.md

-# TAPEDRIVE IMprovement Documents (TIMDs)
+# TAPEDRIVE IMprovement Entities (TIMEs)

-**TIMDs** are design proposals for significant changes to the TAPEDRIVE protocol.
-Each TIMD describes a specific change or addition, including its motivation, design details, and expected impact on the network.
+**TIMEs** are design proposals for significant changes to the TAPEDRIVE protocol.
+Each TIME describes a specific change or addition, including its motivation, design details, and expected impact on the network.

-The goal of TIMDs is to make protocol development transparent, encourage community feedback, and create a clear historical record of how TAPEDRIVE evolves over time.
+The goal of TIMEs is to make protocol development transparent, encourage community feedback, and create a clear historical record of how TAPEDRIVE evolves over time.

 ## Status Definitions